bell-boy/bell-boy.github.io/_posts/2025-02-08-thoughts-on-the-eve-of-agi.md

 I've spent the last couple of months in a state of mild anxiety about the future, mainly because I feel like I will have so little part in it.
 I'm writing this essay as a way to clarify my thoughts and determine my next steps.

-## What Would I Have Done If AGI Was More Than 10 Years Away?
+## What would I have done if AGI was more than 10 years away?

 I am an odd combination of ambitious yet aimless.
 I want to achieve something great, but most "great" things fail to move me.
 Going to space holds no value for me, devoting my life to helping people I'll never meet sounds mostly unpleasant, and amassing endless wealth feels meaningless.
 However, the last option provides great optionality, so I'd probably just pursue that and figure out the rest later.

 So, roughly, what I would want is *optionality*—the ability to decide later what I wanted to do with my life.

-## Toward Optionality
+## Toward optionality

 To me, optionality looks very different in different futures.
 So before I can think about optionality, I need to think about the futures I'm most likely to live in.
 Here are the most plausible ones, as I see them: